Is a College Degree Required to Certify?

 This allows an individual the time to take training and educational programs, which will assist in her/him in passing the examinations.

 Best practice: take the examinations initially to see if you can pass them, with some preparation; and if you don't pass the first time, you will get a precise analysis on the ICCP performance profile, of your strengths and weaknesses and thus where to invest your future training dollars.

 Reinstatement of my credential?

-From time to time many holders get promoted and their new job role is different from the time that they certified and they lose touch with the requirements, or just too busy to stay current.
+From time to time many holders get promoted and their new job role is different from the time that they certified, and they lose touch with the requirements, or just too busy to stay current and lose certification.
+Do not worry, it is possible to be reinstated.

 There are many ways in which to become reinstated.
 One is to continue your professional development via a variety of ways: courses, reading, vendor training, creating new examination questions, developing new courses for teaching, etc.